low-ghost/nerdtree-fugitive/README.md

     (d)iff - open diff or merge conflict tool
     (o)pen a version from another branch
-    (r)emove - open buffer then Gremove it and destroy the buffer (b)lame - open file and go to Gblame quickfix windowGgr (g)rep - search this object with normal grep Ggr(e)p - search the full repo
+    (r)emove - open buffer then Gremove it and destroy the buffer (b)lame - open file and go to Gblame quickfix window (g)rep - search this file with normal grep
-    (s)tatus - jump to file in fugitive status window
+    Ggr(e)p - search the full repo with git grep (s)tatus - jump to file in fugitive status window

 ## Credits